derekmizak/Sea-Weather-Data-Python-Analysis/README.md

 ## Introduction
 Repository include some examples of using Python for sea weather data analysis.
 Data is downloaded from [Marine Institute](https://erddap.marine.ie/erddap/index.html).

+## Data

+Before using the described code please download the data from the following link: [Marine Institute](https://erddap.marine.ie/erddap/index.html).
+Save downloaded data in repository folder with name `buoys_data.csv`.

 ----
 ***Note:*** Repository is used for educational purposes only and is not suitable for production use.